farhanmir/FacialRecognition-Attendance/README.md

 # Face Recognition Project

-This project uses OpenCV to implement facial recognition and track student attendance with date and time.
+This uses OpenCV to implement facial recognition and track student attendance with date and time.

 ## Overview